IT professionals on the market

 All the same, Ukraine can boast some prominent universities that are listed on global school rankings.
 They include the National Technical University of Ukraine, Kharkiv National University of Radioelectronics, and the Ivan Franko National University of Lviv.

-Year by year, Kyiv is climbing up the Global Startup Ecosystem Ranking.
-In 2020, the Ukrainian capital ranked as the 32nd best city for startups, the highest of all CEE regions.
+Until 2021, Kyiv was consistently climbing up the Global Startup Ecosystem Ranking.
+In 2020, the Ukrainian capital ranked as the 32nd best city for startups, the highest of all Central & East Europe.
 Leveraging its large pools of highly capable tech talent, low service costs, and substantial market size, the Ukrainian metropolis has been developing an entrepreneurial spirit for at least a decade.
+Unfortunately, recently, its position on the global startup scene has deteriorated, as the capital dropped by 16 spots in the ranking.

 As opposed to the Polish or Belarusian counterparts, Ukrainian startups are heavily orientated towards foreign investment.
 "According to the Ukrainian VC Association, 90 percent of investment in Ukrainian startups comes from a foreign investor," says Dominique Piotet, the UNIT CEO.City Innovation Park in Kyiv (source: Emerging Europe).